pfheatwole/thesis/source/introduction.rst

 The direct way to learn the structure of a wind field is to explore.
 The problem is that a wing remains airborne by constantly exchanging its momentum with the air, which means it is constantly spending energy; exploration takes time, and time has a significant energy cost.
-Pilots can't afford to explore at random; they need strategies for efficient path planning that will focus their exploration on promising regions.
+Pilots cannot afford to explore at random; they need strategies for efficient path planning that will focus their exploration on promising regions.
 If their strategy fails, they can be left without sufficient altitude to continue their flight, or they can be blocked by a headwind that prevents them from reaching their destination (regardless of their altitude).

 Another direct source of information is to observe other objects interacting with the wind field.
 For example, dust, debris, and insects can be caught in